 The financial statements have been prepared on a going concern basis which the trustees consider to be appropriate.
 The Fund receives donations, transfers them in the form of grants and would never grant more than it receives hence there is no material impact from the changes arising from the Covid-19 pandemic.
-The charity will have sufficient funds to meet is liabilities over the coming twelve month period.
+The charity will have sufficient funds to meet its liabilities over the twelve-month period following the signing of the accounts.